Connie and Billy

-Connie was thirteen and he was at church because he had no choice.
-Billy was there for the complete Christmas dazzle … the pipe organ, the choir, the carols, the decorations … and the extra good vibes that rippled through the throng of worshippers.
+Billy was thirteen, too … but she was there for the Christmas dazzle.
+The pipe organ, the choir, the carols, and the decorations.
+And the extra-good vibes.
 It was a feel-good spectacle she’d never miss.

-Giant red and white poinsettias … the monsignor’s favorite … cha-cha-ed on the walls from the flickering light.
+Red and white poinsettias … the monsignor’s favorites … seemed to dance on the walls from the flickering lights.
 Scented garland draped the main altar.
-And the detailed creche was so life-like it seemed as if the figures might stir at any moment.
+The creche figures were so life-like, it seemed they might stir at any moment.

 Towering Scotch pines … thick and girthy … flanked the white-marble altar.
-There was never-ending speculation how they made it indoors.
-They looked like identical giants … precisely the same height and width.
-One indistinguishable from the other.
-Both perfect in their shading and symmetry.
+Everyone wondered how they’d made it indoors.
+They were identical giants … precisely the same height and width.
+Both perfect in their shape and symmetry.

-The atmosphere was heightened by pulsating carols piped by the colossal organ.
-It was sized more properly for a cathedral than a parish church … so a slip of a pedal might blow out a few stained-glass windows … and martyr a few parishioners as well.
+The powerful organ was better suited for a cathedral than a parish church.
+A slip of a pedal might blow out a few stained-glass windows … and martyr a few parishioners as well.

-Church-goers were frocked-out in bulky winter gear.
-Bundled up in dangly scarfs and chunky overcoats.
-Little children were costumed in goofy reindeer knit-caps and elf ears.
-And more than a few “relaxed” adults were topped with Santa hats … some rather elegantly decorated with glitter … or red and green shamrocks
+Church-goers were frocked-out in their best winter gear.
+Bundled up in colored scarfs and chunky overcoats.
+Children were costumed in goofy reindeer knit-caps and elf ears.
+And more than a few “relaxed” adults were topped with Santa hats … some rather elegantly decorated with glitter … or even small tree bulbs.

 The altar boys looked extra-pressed … and extra-tortured.
-Their hair was slicked and combed.
-They were planted in extra-shiny black shoes … and their forced smiles made for a good laugh.
+Their hair was slicked and combed … and they were planted in extra-shiny black shoes.
+Their forced smiles made for a good laugh.

-Even the ancient organist managed a new hair-do for night … and a special outfit of remarkably gaudy taste … a red tunic accented with green treble clefs outlined in gold glitter.
+Even the ancient organist managed a new hair-do for night … and a special outfit of remarkably bad taste.
+A red tunic accented with green treble clefs outlined in gold glitter.
 The poor lady looked like she fell off an album jacket from the Fifties.

-There was a festive edginess in the air … like the exciting anticipation before the curtain goes up.
+There was a festive commotion in the air … like the exciting anticipation before the curtain goes up.

 Connie saw her during his first fidget attack of the night.

-He’d wrangled a coveted aisle seat using gooey politeness to allow others into the pew first.
-It was a magnificent calculation that allowed him to claim the aisle spot … the least squishy seat … with a panoramic view.
+He’d wrangled a coveted aisle seat using phony politeness … allowing others into the pew first.
+It was a magnificent calculation that allowed him to claim the aisle spot … the least squishy seat … with a sweeping view of the goings-on.

-For more than a few minutes he suffered endless introductions to folks he already knew.
+He’d already suffered endless introductions to folks he already knew.
 Every hand shake was a cue for someone to comment on his changing appearance.
-It was less annoying than his hair-mussing days … but just as public.
-And just as irritating.
+It was less annoying than his hair-mussing days … but just as uncomfortable.